dackst/nayuta/readme.md

 The original tools require a Windows installation of Python 3 to ["work"](./notes.md#why-not-just-use-flames-tools-directly).
 With the changes made in this repo, all of the non-working parts of these tools should be fixed.
 Also, the Python scripts for the dumping and inserting of binary files no longer require a Windows-based version of Python, but the beginning extraction/setup scripts and the final rebuilding scripts still do.

-You should still have access to an unmodified Nayuta no Kiseki iso<sup>[2](#note2)</sup>.
+You should still have access to an unmodified Nayuta no Kiseki ISO<sup>[2](#note2)</sup>.

 1. Download and extract [the original tools](https://heroesoflegend.org/forums/viewtopic.php?f=22&t=340) and paste the [contents of this repository](https://github.com/dackst/nayuta/archive/master.zip) into the extracted folder.
 Overwrite files if necessary.
-2. Set up an environment with a clean Japanese iso (Step 1 in the readme.txt included with the tools):
+2. Set up an environment with a clean Japanese ISO (Step 1 in the readme.txt included with the tools):
     1. Drag your iso over `_extract_new.bat`, or run `python extract.py nayuta.iso ISO`, where `nayuta.iso` is the name of your file.
     2. Run `setup.py`
 3. Modify files to your liking.
 See flame's `readme.txt` for more on this.